DrakenWan/Rekrut/README.md

 ## Installation or Setting Up

+**_Before you do anything, please take out the testing folder out of the root folder into some safe space.
+This is where your server code is.
+It contains sensitive files such as certificate key, models, etc._**

 You need to ensure that you have the following dependencies installed within your system:
 * [node.js](https://nodejs.org/en/download/) : Ensure this is in path.
 * [mongodb](https://www.mongodb.com/download-center) : Ensure the mongodb is properly installed and it is accessible through shell.